nodroglegin/zerodb/README.md

 Create two new files in the ~/bin directory called zerodb-server (which refers to the run.py file) and zerodb-api (which refers to api.py file).
 Now the scipts should be setup.
 Now we are ready to initialise the database:

 `(.demo)username:~/workspace/zerodb_server $zerodb-manage init_db`

+Press enter to accept root username; and type password.